Rough Francis

-Rough Francis is a rock band from Burlington, Vermont formed by Bobby, Julian, and Urian Hackney, along with Tyler Bolles.
+Rough Francis is a rock band from Burlington, Vermont, consisting of Bobby, Julian, and Urian Hackney, along with Tyler Bolles.
 The Hackney brothers originally formed the group in 2008 to pay tribute to the music of their father's (and uncles') early 1970s proto-punk band Death.

 History

-In 1973, three brothers, David, Bobby, and Dannis Hackney, formed the rock band Death.
+In 1973, three brothers, David, Bobby, and Dannis Hackney, formed the what many consider the first punk rock band, Death.
 The trio recorded several demos in a spare bedroom and in a studio in their home city of Detroit, Michigan.
-Inspired by the Beatles, The Who, and Alice Cooper, their music did not find a warm response in Detroit's black community, and the band's foreboding name prevented them from garnering much airplay or landing a record deal.
+Inspired by the Beatles, The Who, and Alice Cooper, their music did not find a warm response in Detroit's Black community, and the band's foreboding name prevented them from garnering much airplay or landing a record deal.
 In 1976, they pressed 500 copies of a single on their own Tryangle record label to give to friends and radio DJs.
 Many copies of the record remained undistributed.

 The Hackney brothers moved to Burlington, Vermont in the late-1970s and changed their band's name to The 4th Movement, turning to Christian Rock.
 They released two albums under that name in the early 1980s, which were not successful.
 Disheartened by his band's lack of success, guitarist and band leader David Hackney returned to Detroit while Bobby and Dannis stayed in Vermont to continue playing music together, eventually finding success in the reggae band Lambsbread.
-David continued to make music on his own under the pseudonym Rough Francis, and with the help of his brothers, released one single before passing away in 2000.
+David continued to make music on his own under the pseudonym Rough Francis, and with the help of his brothers, released one single before dying in 2000.